 “I participated in the Civil Rights [Movement] from marching and taking people to different areas.”

-On August 28, 1963, Martin Luther King Jr.’s gave his famous “I Have a Dream” speech in front of millions at the March on Washington.
-Being the skilled driver he is, my grandfather made his way from Rankin County, Mississippi to Washington D.C.—but he was not alone.
+On August 28, 1963, Martin Luther King, Jr. gave his famous “I Have a Dream” speech in front of millions at the March on Washington.
+Being the skilled driver he is, my grandfather made his way from Rankin County, Mississippi to Washington, D.C.—but he was not alone.

 “I drove the bus from Sharon, Mississippi to Washington D.C. with 44 people…”

-Driving a bus of 44 individuals, my grandfather made the journey from Mississippi to D.C.—but not without problems on the way there.
+Driving a bus of 44 people, my grandfather made the journey—but not without problems on the way there.

 “His boss came out and called him and told him to come here for a minute—meantime, the other side of the building keeps filling up with cars, they’re going back and forth, filling it up.
 They told him he has to live there with them so he can’t put the generator back on there because ‘Them ain’t nothing but some freedom rider people.’”